The Study Programm of the Ballet Department

 The pupil progresses to the next class on the basis of his/her performance in the annual tests.
 Attention is paid to the dance, rhythmic and musical aspects of performance, flexibility of the body and overall physical and artistic impression.
 Progress to the next level can be threatened by a lack of discipline or absence from the classes.

 It is possible to make an appointment for an audition at any time as agreed.
-All classes take place in the afternoons so that pupils can attend school in the morning.

 As agreed with the ballet directors.